Lesson 06

 Throughput asks how much work the system completes per second: requests per second or tokens per second across all users.
 Latency asks how long one user waits.
 You need both.

 Batching can improve throughput while hurting individual latency if requests wait too long to join a batch.
 Low latency can also waste hardware if the server refuses to batch enough.
-This is the central serving tradeoff, and the next course goes deeper into it.
+This is the central serving tradeoff.
+The Latency & Throughput course covers continuous batching, chunked prefill, and scheduler knobs that move TTFT and ITL in opposite directions.

 A practical trace shape